Skip to main content

 COVID-19 and pregnancy update

-2. If an individual develops symptoms consisted with COVID-19, they should be tested in accordance with the current testing criteria.
-Pregnant individuals are eligible for testing as diagnosis of COVID-19 impacts their care.
+2. If an individual develops symptoms consistent with COVID-19, they should be tested in accordance with the current testing criteria.
+Pregnant women/people are eligible for testing as diagnosis of COVID-19 impacts their care.

 3. If an individual develops COVID-19 at any time in pregnancy, the following are recommended: